yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ##      hist
     ##  ▇▁▁▁▁▁▁▁

+`Population` represents the number of individuals living in a country.
-The distribution of population is unimodal and right-skewed.Because there are two extreme outliers in population, we will plot another graph of population without these two outliers below.
+The distribution of population is unimodal and right-skewed.
+Because there are two extreme outliers in population, we will plot another graph of population without these two outliers below.